Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Alcohol affects clotting, interacts with anaesthesia and pain medication, and impairs immune function during the healing period.

 Stop alcohol at least two weeks before surgery.
-Some patients find it easier to stop completely from the point of booking to the point of surgery — that approach is encouraged.
+Some patients find it easier to stop completely from the point of booking through to surgery, which is encouraged.

-Several herbal teas and natural remedies have blood-thinning or drug-interaction properties that aren’t widely known.
+Several herbal teas and natural remedies have blood-thinning or drug-interaction properties that are not widely known.
 Chamomile, ginger, green tea in large quantities, and various Chinese herbal medicines can all affect bleeding or anaesthesia.
-Disclose anything you take regularly at your pre-operative appointment, including things that seem innocuous.
+Disclose anything you take regularly at your pre-operative appointment, including things that seem harmless.
+If you are partway through a herbal program of any kind, mention it rather than assuming it is too minor to matter.

-You will receive specific fasting instructions from Dr Turner’s team and the hospital before surgery.
+You will receive specific fasting instructions from my team and the hospital before surgery.
 These must be followed exactly.

 As a general guide, rhinoplasty requires: